datahub-project/datahub/metadata-ingestion/source_docs/sqlalchemy.md

 This plugin extracts the following:

-- List of schemas and tables
+- Metadata for databases, schemas, views, and tables
 - Column types associated with each table

 ## Quickstart recipe